Eligibility Requirements

 - Be a U.S. citizen

-- Be a teacher, or plan to become a teacher, of American history, American government, or civics classes where you will teach topics on the Constitution at the secondary school level (grades 7–12)
+- Be a teacher, or plan to become a teacher, of American history, American government, social studies, or political science at the secondary school level (grades 7-12)

-- Possess a bachelor’s degree or plan to receive a bachelor’s degree no later than August 31 of the year in which you are applying
+- Possess a bachelor's degree or plan to receive one no later than August 31 of the year in which you are applying

 Professional Teaching Obligation

-After receiving the master’s degree, each Fellow must teach American history, American government, or civics where you will teach topics on the Constitution in grades 7–12 for one full year for each academic year of funding received under a fellowship, preferably in the state from which you were awarded the fellowship.
+After receiving the master's degree, each Fellow must teach American history, American government, social studies, or political science in grades 7-12 for one full year for each academic year of funding received under a fellowship, preferably in the state from which the recipient won the fellowship.
+All teaching must be done in-person at a school.

 This was a life-changing experience and my teaching will never be the same—it will be better.